d11r/d11r-me/src/posts/reflecting-on-my-bsc-studies.md

 ![View of the Palace of Westminster from the South Bank](/images/london_result.webp "View of the Palace of Westminster from the South Bank")

-In the Summer of 2021 I interned at the company as a front end engineering intern and the experience has been nothing short of amazing.
+In the Summer of 2021, I interned at the company as a front end engineering intern and the experience has been nothing short of amazing.
 I met many amazing people, stayed for 3 months in one of the best cities on Earth, and generally had a blast working there.

 ![Facebook London Interns group photo in Piccadilly Circus](/images/group_result.webp "Facebook London Interns group photo in Piccadilly Circus")

 ## Summary

-Looking back, studying at Innopolis University has proven to be a correct step for me.
+Looking back, studying at Innopolis University has proven to be the correct step for me.
 Not only did I learn so much from world-renowned professors, but I also got to conduct research at two separate laboratories, and have the opportunity to interview with and intern at a big tech company.

 Receiving the scholarship and working in a lab at Innopolis University have allowed me to focus less on the finances, and to go all-in on studying and preparing myself for the next steps.
-Studying at IU really built my confidence that I'll be able to achieve almost anything I set out for myself.
+Studying at Innopolis University built my confidence that I'll be able to achieve almost anything I set out for myself.

 No regrets.